 Qualifications for each scholarship, as well as the application paperwork, are available below.
 All scholarships are reviewed by a committee.
 Your eligibility for a scholarship does not guarantee you receiving the scholarship.
 Institutional funds are normally granted only to full-time students.

-Download Student Work Scholarships Handbook (listing of Student Work Scholarship guidelines & all positions available)
+Download the Visible Works Scholarships Handbook (listing of Student Work guidelines & all positions available)

 Visible Music College offers a number of professional development tuition-waiver opportunities each year to qualifying students.
 Visible Works opportunities are given to students who participate in the student work service program.
 The Visible Works Program tuition waiver is up to the amount of $3,000 towards tuition.